How Many Teeth Do Humans Have? Kids vs. Adults Teeth

 Proper Care Of Your Teeth

 Great oral hygiene can help you keep your natural teeth for life.
-But even though enamel is strong, it’s not indestructible.
+But even though tooth enamel is strong, it’s not indestructible.
+A good oral health care routine can also help prevent gingivitis and periodontal disease.
 You’ll need to brush and floss daily, use fluoride regularly, and schedule a cleaning with your hygienist at least twice a year.

 How many teeth do humans have?
-It depends!
-If you take care of your smile, you could enjoy all 32 (or 28, if your wisdom teeth are extracted) for several years to come.
+The number of teeth depends on a few things!
+If you have good oral health and take care of your smile, you could enjoy all 32 (or 28, if your wisdom teeth are extracted) for several years to come.